 - Exception #1 – Your young adult has a child who will need to be raised, fed, clothed, and educated in the unlikely situation of his or her premature death.

 College graduation is the beginning of the next chapter in life and it’s important to help your graduate understand now is the time to plan for the future.
-While it may not be the most exciting discussion, having the right insurance will help prepare for unforeseen circumstances.
+While it may not be the most exciting discussion, having insurance will help prepare them for unforeseen circumstances.

 Still have questions on how much coverage your graduate needs?
-Schedule an appointment with South Carolina Federal Insurance Solutions so we can help you feel confident they have the protection they need.
+Give us a call at 833-359-0725 or email us to schedule an appointment with a South Carolina Federal Insurance Solutions advisor.
+We can help you feel confident they have the protection they need.